Conr86/esp32-cam-80211-tx/README.md

 As far as I know, you need a WiFi card that supports monitor mode on the receiving end, in order to sniff these packets.
 Once in monitor mode, we can receive the frames using `receive.py`, which will reassemble the packets and save it as a JPG file.

 ### Compile / Flash
-This project uses the [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) and PlatformIO.
+This project uses the [Espressif IoT Development Framework](https://github.com/espressif/esp-idf).
+I used PlatformIO to upload and monitor the code.

 To setup the receiving end, you will need `python3-imaging` installed, and a wireless adaptor that supports monitor mode (I used an Alfa AWUS036NHA).

+You'll need to put your card in monitor mode, and adjust `wlan1mon` in `receive.py` to be your relevant interface name.

 The code to do this is pretty simple, it just does a live scan of beacon frames, filters by MAC address (which is software-defined in `main.c`) and then tries to reassemble the frames, and if successful, saves it as `test.jpg`.

 ## Project License: MIT
 ```